tiepdotme/samwize.com/_posts/2019-10-16-migrating-app-engine-to-go-1-12.markdown

 Note that if the key is unavailable/expired, there will be an error.

+## Redis CLI

+You can also connect to redis via CLI.
+Install with `brew install redis`, then:

+    redis-cli -u redis://ADDRESS:PORT -a PASSWORD

+You can then send commands.
+For example:

+- `SETEX key 30 value` to set with expiration 30 seconds
+- `TTL key` to know the number of seconds to expiration
+- `GET key`
+- `FLUSHALL` to remove all keys

 ## Deploy

 Another change is that you have to deploy using `gcloud` with the project id and version, instead of specifying them in `app.yaml`.